PRICING

 FOR THE MAMAS & DAUGHTERS

 I strongly recommend (but never required) that mama & girls wear dresses that flow!
 The movement from flowy dresses adds magic & movement to photographs!
-Plus, the girls love to twirl in them making it a fun experience.
+Plus, the girls love to twirl in them!

 FOR THE DADS & SONS